aesirxio/dam-app/README.md

 ## About

-AesirX DMA is our enterprise-level Digital Marketing Automation platform As a Service (DMAaaS).
-It fully connects and integrates the marketing department to web, e-commerce, mail, social media, and any other channel, delivering max results.
+AesirX DAM is our Open-Source PWA-powered enterprise-level Digital Asset Management as a Service (DAMaaS) Solution

 Find out more in [https://dam.aesirx.io](https://dam.aesirx.io)